 Editor, The Bauman Letter

 P.S.
-For those of you with a more bullish outlook, my colleague Paul Mampilly looks for stocks that have the potential to quickly make huge, 1,000%-plus gains.
+For those of you with a more bullish outlook, my colleague Paul looks for stocks that have the potential to quickly make huge, 1,000%-plus gains.
 It may seem unbelievable, but an average of 43 stocks make quadruple-digit gains every year.
 Click here to learn more about Paul’s incredible Extreme Fortunes service.